Note: The new Registrar Agreement came into effect on 18 March 2014.

 8.1.
 This Contract begins on the date that either:

-(b) if you are an existing registrar, after we provide you with a copy of these terms and conditions, and continues indefinitely unless terminated, or suspended, in accordance with the Contract, or amended in accordance with clause 11.4.
+8.1.2. if you are an existing Registrar, we provide you with a copy of these terms and conditions, and continues indefinitely unless terminated, or suspended, in accordance with the Contract, or amended in accordance with clause 11.4.

 8.2.
 Either party may terminate the Contract by Notifying the other party not less than 30 days in advance.

+8.3.
+(Without affecting the operation of clauses 7.4 or 7.5) either party may terminate or suspend this Contract by Notifying the other if the other:

 8.4.
-(Without affecting the operation of clause 8.3) either party may terminate or suspend this Contract by Notifying the other if the other:
+If a party dies (for individuals) or otherwise stops existing or trading (for businesses, companies and so on) the duty to Notify under clauses 8.2 and 8.3 shall not apply.

 8.5.
-If a party dies (for individuals) or otherwise stops existing (for businesses, companies and so on) the duty to Notify under clause 8.3 shall not apply.

-8.6.
-Any termination, suspension or ending of the contract will not affect
+Any termination, suspension or ending of the Contract will not affect:

-8.6.1. any rights of action that either party has built up,
+8.5.1. any rights of action that either party has built up;

-8.6.3. the application to or validity of any wording or term which is used both in this contract and another one (for example, The Definition And Interpretation Terms are used in several of our contracts and will not be invalid just because this one ends).
+8.5.3. the application to or validity of any wording or term which is used both in this Contract and another one.

 8.9.
-No action taken by us or the Chief Executive under clause 8.8 will affect our legal rights, act as a block to any right or claim or act as an admission of anything, but while the contract continues to operate in accordance with clause 8.8, both sides are bound by the contract for that period (even if the decision is that the contract is ended and should be ended).
+No action taken by us or by any adjudicator considering a complaint under clause 8.7 will affect either party’s legal rights, act as a block to any right or claim or act as an admission of anything, but while this Contract continues to operate in accordance with clause 8.7, both sides are bound by this Contract for that period (even if the decision is that the contract is ended and should be ended).

 9. Exclusions of Liability